francabrera/ibmqx-user-guides/rst/beginners-guide/003-Multiple_Qubits_Gates_and_Entangled_States/001-Multi-Qubit_Gates.rst

 |

-.. cssclass:: h2
+.. cssclass:: h3

 Controlled-NOT (CNOT) Gates

-|

-To do interesting things and make use of those many configurations in the quantum world, we need gates that perform *conditional* logic between qubits, meaning the state of one qubit depends on the state of another.
+To make use of the many possible configurations in the quantum world, we need gates that perform *conditional* logic between qubits, meaning the state of one qubit depends on the state of another.
+The conditional gate we will use is the **Controlled-NOT,** or **CNOT Gate.**

-The conditional gate we will use is the **Controlled-NOT,** or **CNOT Gate.**  It is represented by the element:
+It is represented by the following element:

 |image0|

 The CNOT gate's action on classical basis states is to flip (apply a NOT or X gate to) the target qubit \ *only*\  if the control qubit is :math:`|1\rangle`.
 Otherwise, it does nothing.

-Below is how the CNOT gate transforms a set of 2 qubits (where **the first qubit – the one on the right – is the control**):
+Below is how the CNOT gate transforms a set of 2 qubits.
+(Remember that **the first qubit – the one on the right – is the control**).

 |image1|

-Try the "CNOT Circuits" example below with different input states.
+Try the **CNOT circuit examples** below with different input states.
 Drag the CNOT gate to the target qubit and then click on the control qubit to add the link between them. \ **Note that the X gates have prepared the qubits in a different configuration for each example.**\